OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ### Types of target fields

+The fields on targets exist for us to identify a specific target we want to act upon during a deployment.
 There are two ways to classify fields that we might consider placing on targets.

 #### Knowable